shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   bind_rows()
 ```

-That gives us the skeleton upon which the galaxy will be built:
+That gives us the skeleton upon which the galaxy is going to be built:

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/plot_1_spiral_arms_skeleton.jpg" />